RenderHeads/UnityPlugin-ModulePattern/README.md

 - [DefaultModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/DefaultModuleFactory.cs) is an implementation of [IModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModuleFactory.cs).
     - It provides a standard way to get modules across your game and should be appropriate for 90% of use cases.

-Note that we use interfaces wherever possible as a matter of principle to maintain decoupling, this abstraction is enforced in DefaultModuleFactory, but it is not necessarily required in general.
+Note that we use interfaces wherever possible as a matter of principle to maintain decoupling, this abstraction is enforced in DefaultModuleFactory, but it is not necessarily required if you define your own module factory.
+Its often faster to develop without abstraction.

 ### Example
 You can use a  MonoBehaviour to bootstrap the module system.
 There are other ways to bootstrap the module system.
 You just need a way to create and update the module factory and modules.
 Using a GameManager/LevelManager's Awake/Start and Update functions suffice most of the time.